aerogear/mobile-developer-console/README.md

     oc create -f /tmp/broker.json
     ```

-    At last, refresh the catalog and you should see there is a new `Mobile Client Service` available.
+    At last, refresh the catalog and you should see there is a new `Mobile Developer Console` available.
 3. Provision a new service from the catalog and go from there.